transcriptionpro/wuc-new/_posts/2016-05-14-bitcoin-debit-cards.md

 <p><a href="https://www.shiftpayments.com/">Shift</a> was the first Bitcoin debit card available to U.S. residents.
 It is currently <a href="https://support.coinbase.com/customer/portal/articles/2228646">available to residents in 41 U.S. states</a>.
 <p>The Shift card connects to your Coinbase account.
 For each debit card purchase, it automatically withdrawals the necessary amount of bitcoins based on the dollar value of the transaction.
 <p>For now, the Shift card is completely free to use but costs $10 to purchase.
 Shift and Coinbase have both stated that in the future there will be transaction fees for each purchase.

+<p><h2 id="avoid">Services To Avoid</h2>
+<p><b>BitPlastic</b> - was among the first Bitcoin debit cards.
+However, they do not appear to be innovating much.
+<p>Supposedly they are TOR compatible but I get strange error messages whenever I try to use their services. <b>Perhaps I have too much cybersecurity on my computer for them!!</b>
+<p>Additionally, many websites may fail to process a card with no-name.
+And if you lose your card then you have lost your funds so be extra careful!
+<p><b>E-Coin/Wirexapp</b> - The signup process was extremely poor and required a phone verification.
+Then the account did not even function properly.
+So I am not sure they even offer a legitimate Bitcoin debit card at all.
+So just steer clear of these guys.